TaxFairness/ScrapingVGSI/README.md

 * Ensure all date/dollar fields are in the correct format
 * Export the "all-data" tab to _ScrapedData.csv_, replacing the previous copy
-* Use the _TaxFairness/mergehistory.sh_ script to merge all the Assessment, Appraisal, Buildings, and Owner history files.
+* `cd TaxFairness; sh ./mergehistory.sh` to merge all the history files (Assessment, Appraisal, Buildings, and Owner) and the ExtraFeature, Outbuildings, and SpecialLand files.
 * Update the `import_crunched_data.sql` file in
   _TaxFairness_ to import those files into a new set of tables.
-* _NB: All five of these "scraped data" files are now moved into canonical locations, so no change to the import file is necessary._
+* _NB: All of the files retrieved by scraping are now moved into canonical locations, so no change to the import file is necessary._